What42Pizza/42s-Backrooms/README.md

 - Re-entering the Backrooms after exiting through stairs
 - Re-entering level 3 by going back down the ladder
 - Entering a special level 2 room
-- Level 1 wallpaper becoming completely gone after time
+- Level 1 wallpaper completely disappearing gone after time
-	- This isn't very big, but we think it's still worth mentioning.
 - Noclipping up a level / out of the Backrooms
 - Entering level 4 without noclipping
 	- It should absolutely be possible to enter level 4 through a hole in the ground in level 3, but no one's every reported doing this.
 This is one of the few unreported events that we don't suggest people to not try.